Where do you want to go?

 Let's say you know you will drive about 20,000 miles per year and you would like to lease your next car.
 Since the cost of leasing is based on the difference between a car's initial cost and it's lease-end residual (market resale) value, the larger that difference, the higher the cost.
 If the car is only driven 15,000 or 20,000 miles a year, most cars will still have good value at the end of a typical three year lease — usually about 40%-50% of original value.

 Now, lets, assume an extreme case in which a car is driven 70,000 miles a year.
-After three years, the car will have 210,000 miles on it — and almost no residual value.
-The car will have been essentially "used up" and worn out.
+After three years, the car will have 210,000 miles on it — and have very little remaining value.
+The car will have been essentially “used up” and worn out.
 If you leased that car, your lease cost would be about the same or more than if you had purchased the car because your lease is paying for almost the entire cost of the car.
 Leasing makes absolutely no sense in that case.
 It saves you no money over purchasing.

-Therefore, leasing begins to make less and less sense as you exceed the normal 15,000 mile-per-year limit.
-Since cars begin to lose most of their value at around the 100,000 mile mark, leasing is practical only when the total mileage limit for the term of the lease doesn't exceed that number.
+Therefore, leasing begins to make less and less sense as you exceed the normal 12,000 mile-per-year average.
+Since cars begin to lose most of their value at around the 100,000 mile mark, leasing is practical only when the total mileage limit for the term of the lease doesn’t exceed that number.
 So, for a three-year lease, 30,000 miles a year is about the practical limit.

 What do the extra miles cost?

-Extra miles on a leased car decrease its lease-end value — because more of the car has been "used up."
-When calculating the cost of an extended mileage lease, dealers subtract that extra depreciated value from the normal 15,000 mile residual value.
+Extra miles on a leased car decreases its lease-end residual value — because more of the car’s value has been “used up.”
+When calculating the cost of an extended mileage lease, dealers subtract that extra depreciated value from the normal 12,000 mile residual value, which raises the monthly payment.

 The advantages of buying extra miles up front are:

-• Per-mile cost is lower than paying at lease-end
+• Per-mile cost is usually lower than paying at lease-end

 • You pay for the miles as you go, with each monthly payment, or